Fact Sheet

 - Four Season Garden at the Josiah Quincy House in cooperation with Historic New England & support of WGC member-lead gardener, Rebecca Dinsmore at Dorothy Quincy House.

-- Participation – Cleaner, Greener Quincy (Newport & Beale, JQ House, Bishop’s Field)
+- Participation – Cleaner, Greener Quincy (Newport & Beale, JQ House, Childrens' & Atrium Gardens at Thomas Crane Library)

-- Educational Programs – City of Quincy Public Schools: Perennial Plants for Elementary School Gardens (Merrymount, Beechwood Knoll, Lincoln-Hancock, Wollaston, Montclair, Snug Harbor, & Clifford Marshall), & Providing Support for “school yard gardens” at the Wollaston School & Lincoln Hancock School; Arbor Day Program at Lincoln Hancock School; Quincy Farmers’ Market; HS Essay Contest & elementary school poetry & poster contests; Seed Planting at Quincy Farmers Market.
+- Educational Programs – City of Quincy Public Schools: Perennial Plants for Secondary School Gardens (Atlantic, Broad Meadows, Sterling, & QHS), & Providing Support for “school yard gardens” at the Wollaston School & Lincoln Hancock School; Red Empereor Tulip "Journey North Program" with 5 Quincy public schools; NGC HS Essay Contest & elementary school poster contests; Seed Planting at Quincy Farmers Market.
+New scholarships to Quincy and North Quincy high school students majoring in Botanical Sciences in college.

-- Conservation: Quincy Environmental Network – Partner on issues related to Downtown Redevelopment Project, Day Lighting of Town Brook Steering Committee; Training with Friends of the Blue Hills “Invasive Plants & Shrubs”; Advocacy and Support of Up-Dated Bottle Bill (Quincy City Council); Advocacy & Support for Winfield Elm.
+- Conservation: Quincy Environmental Network – Partner on issues related to Downtown Redevelopment Project, Day Lighting of Town Brook Steering Committee, and Drive-By Gardens at two TB Parks; Training with Friends of the Blue Hills “Invasive Plants & Shrubs”; Advocacy and Support of Up-Dated Bottle Bill (Quincy City Council); Advocacy & Support for Winfield Elm.

-- Floral Arrangements by Club Designers: Art In Bloom 2011 at the Museum of Fine Arts, Boston, Quincy Symphony Orchestra Annual Fundraiser; Anne Hutchinson Memorial Floral Design Challenge at AH Square
+- Floral Arrangements by Club Designers: Art In Bloom at the Museum of Fine Arts, Boston, Anne Hutchinson Memorial Floral Design Challenge at AH Square.